ruoliu2/aws-saa/question bank note.md

-###### 21. website 24 hour sale, handle high load on peak traffic -> dynamoDB, API gateway, lambda, s3 + cloudfront  (all infinitely scalable)

-API GW lambda dynamo all fully managed

-only s3 doesnt provide million of request capacity

-ec2 and ALB and RDS, would require more operational overhead

-EKS more operational overhead for container, RDS also overhead

-###### 22. resiliency, unpredictable pattern of access -> s3 intelligence tiering

-unpredictable pattern

-resilience requirement

-->

-S3 Standard, S3 Intelligent-Tiering, S3 Standard-IA, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive redundantly store objects on multiple devices across a minimum of three Availability Zones in an AWS Region

-S3 one zone doenst meet resilience

-###### 23. s3 one month then not accessed -> s3 standard to glacier deep

-intelligence  tiering not designed for long term storage, also cost more

-s3 standard to s3 standard IA/s3 one zone IA, not lowest cost

 ###### 24. vertical scaling of ec2, graph investigation of last 2 month -> AWS Cost Explorer

 cost explorer -> 14 days hourly granularity, 12 months data